The effective speed of sound in cosmological perturbation theory: Implications for unified dark sector models

-Similarly, for the evolution of perturbations in the unified dark sector to mimic the same as if the dark matter and dark energy are separate entities, it is required that the evolution of Bardeen Potential $\Phi$ must be same in both the cases.
-When the universe contains a single scalar field with Lagrangian $L(X,\phi)$, the evolution of $\Phi$ is governed by Eq.~(\ref{Eqn: SF Phi dot dot Eqn}), whereas in the case of two field/fluid driven universe, the corresponding evolution of $\Phi$ is governed by Eq.~(\ref{Eqn: TF Phi dot dot Eqn}).
-Note that in Eqs.~(\ref{Eqn: SF Phi dot dot Eqn}) and (\ref{Eqn: TF Phi dot dot Eqn}), the effective speed of sound $c_{e}$ is given by Eqs.~(\ref{Eqn: c_e^2 for NC scalar field}) and (\ref{Eqn: ce2 effective speed of sound two field/fluid}), respectively.
-Assuming $a(t)$ is the same in both models, \emph{viz}.\ a single scalar field driven universe or two field/fluid case, then for $\Phi(t)$ for each value of $k$ to be the same in both cases requires: (i) the contribution of $\delta s_{ij}$ and $\delta \sigma_{ij}$ to the evolution of $\Phi$ are negligible, and (ii) the effective speed of sound $c_{e}$ is the same in both the cases.
-Even if we assume that the former condition is true, the later condition is necessary for the equivalence of both the scenario.
+Similarly, for the evolution of perturbations in the unified dark sector to mimic a universe where dark matter and dark energy are separate entities, the evolution of the Bardeen potential $\Phi$ must be identical in both cases.
+When the universe is driven by a single scalar field with Lagrangian $L(X,\phi)$, the dynamics of $\Phi$ are governed by Eq.~(\ref{Eqn: SF Phi dot dot Eqn}).
+In contrast, for a two-component field/fluid system, the evolution is governed by Eq.~(\ref{Eqn: TF Phi dot dot Eqn}).
+In these governing equations, the effective speed of sound $c_e^2$ is defined by Eq.~(\ref{Eqn: c_e^2 for NC scalar field}) for the non-canonical scalar field and Eq.~(\ref{Eqn: ce2 effective speed of sound two field/fluid}) for the two-component system.
+Assuming the background evolution $a(t)$ is matched across both models, ensuring that $\Phi(t)$ remains identical for every wave number $k$ necessitates two conditions: (i) the contributions of the isocurvature terms, $\delta s_{ij}$ and $\delta \sigma_{ij}$, to the evolution of $\Phi$ must be negligible, and (ii) the effective speed of sound $c_e$ must be identical in both scenarios.
+Even if isocurvature effects are assumed to be negligible, the latter condition remains a necessary requirement for the equivalence of the two models.